AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

           & Long_Long_Float'Machine_Overflows'Image);
     end Show_Boolean_Attributes;

-On a typical PC, :ada:`'Denorm`, :ada:`'Signed_Zeros`, :ada:`'Machine_Rounds`
+On a typical PC, :ada:`Denorm`, :ada:`Signed_Zeros`, :ada:`Machine_Rounds`
-are true, while :ada:`'Machine_Overflows` is false.
+are true, while :ada:`Machine_Overflows` is false.

 Primitive function attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Attributes: :ada:`'Fraction`, :ada:`'Exponent` and :ada:`Compose`
+Attributes: :ada:`Fraction`, :ada:`Exponent` and :ada:`Compose`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ada:`'Exponent` is an attribute that returns the machine exponent of a
+:ada:`Exponent` is an attribute that returns the machine exponent of a
-floating-point value, while :ada:`'Fraction` is an attribute that returns the
+floating-point value, while :ada:`Fraction` is an attribute that returns the
-mantissa part of a floating-point value. :ada:`'Compose` is used to return a
+mantissa part of a floating-point value. :ada:`Compose` is used to return a
 floating-point value based on a fraction (the mantissa part) and the machine
 exponent.
 For example: